 Sharpness of Resonance

-We have see that at resonance, the amplitude of the oscillator becomes very large.
+We have seen that at resonance, the amplitude of the oscillator becomes very large.
 If the amplitude decreases rapidly at a frequency slightly different from the resonant frequency, the resonance will be sharp.
 The amplitude as well as its sharpness, both depend upon the damping.
 Smaller the damping, greater will be amplitude and more sharp will the resonance.

 A heavily damped system as a fairly flat resonance curve as sown in an amplitude-frequency.

 The effect of damping can be observed by attaching a pendulum having light mass such as a pith ball as its bob and another of the same length carrying a heavy mass such as a lead bob of equal size to a rod.
 They are set into vibrations by the third pendulum of equal length, attached to the same rod.
-It is observed that amplitude of the lead bob is much greater than that of the pith-ball.
-The damping effect for the pith-ball due to air resistance is much greater than for the lead bob.
+It is observed that the amplitude of the lead bob is much greater than that of the pith-ball.
+The damping effect for the pith-ball due to air resistance is much greater than for the head bob.